100Automations/Website/_guides/writing-articles-for-automations.md

 ---
 title: Writing an Article for Your Automation
-description: If you want to write an article about your automation, consider these tips.
+description: Tips and advice for promoting your automation with an article
 status: in progress
 display: true
 category: 3